circumcise ceased to apply!

 At the Council of Jerusalem (cf. Acts 15) "But some men came down from Judea and were

-be circumcised, and only in order that they may not be persecuted for the cross of Christ."
+to be circumcised, and only in order that they may not be persecuted for the cross of

 READ: Col 2:8-13; (me) notice in v.
 8 Paul mentions "human tradition", we know that

-we find the fulfillment of that command!
-Some would accuse the Catholic Church of making a
+Christ" we find the fulfillment of that command!
+Some would accuse the Catholic Church of

-big deal out of Baptism, they say that although it is good to do, it is not necessary for
+making a big deal out of Baptism, they say that although it is good to do, it is not

-fulfillment of the Old Covenant rite of circumcision as he says above, then it would seem that
+the fulfillment of the Old Covenant rite of circumcision as he says above, then it would

 Another objection is, that since a child, especially an infant, has not arrived at the age of